 Step 4: Handle Price Objections with Confidence

-Some clients may push back when you raise your rates.
-Instead of lowering your price, reframe the conversation to focus on value.
+Some clients may hesitate when you raise your rates.
+Instead of lowering your price, reframe the conversation to focus on the value you offer.

 Common Client Objections & How to Respond:

-“I understand budget concerns!
+Response: “I understand budget concerns!
 However, my updated rate reflects the quality and expertise I bring.
-If you’d like, I can adjust the scope to fit your budget.”
+If needed, we can adjust the scope to fit your budget.”

 Step 5: Offer Pricing Tiers or Packages

-Instead of just one flat rate, offer clients multiple options so they can choose what fits their budget.
+Instead of just one flat rate, offer multiple pricing options so clients can choose what fits their budget.

 Step 6: Charge for Additional Work (Avoid Scope Creep)